na-na-hi/renget/archive/tmd2many_abilities.md

 Shield Dust | The User is immune to the secondary effects of Moves.
 **Shields Down** | The User's Defense and Special Defense Stats are increased by 2 Stat Points.
 The User's Attack and Special Attack Stats are decreased by 2 Stat Points.
 The opposite is true while below ½ HP.
 Simple | The User's Stat increases and decreases are doubled.
-Skill Link | The User's Multi-Hit Moves always hit as many times as possible.
+**Skill Link** | The User's Multi-Hit Moves roll an advantage die which replaces the lowest roll if higher.
 **Slow Start** | Regigigas' Attack, Special Attack, Defense, Special Defense, and Speed Stats are increased by 5, but their Max AP starts at 0 and is increased by 1 every round until 10 Max AP.
 Slush Rush | While in Snow, the User's Speed is increased by 1.
 Sniper | The User's Critical Hits have their damage increased by 4.